 Murrieta, 0.13% BAC, Plea to Wet Reckless, No Jail

-A police officer about 100 yards behind noticed this back up and made a traffic stop of our client.
+A police officer about 100 yards behind noticed this back up and immediately made a traffic stop of our client.
 Upon making contact with him, he smelled the odor of alcohol coming from inside the car.
-Our client’s wife had drank considerably more, but the officer attributed the odor entirely to our client.
+Our client’s wife had drank considerably more than our client, but the officer attributed the odor entirely to our client.
 So the officer proceeded to ask our client to submit to an Evidentiary Preliminary Alcohol Screening (EPAS) breath test.

 In our case, the arresting officer administered the EPAS test without waiting the required fifteen minutes and without securing a Trombetta waiver.
 Our client, however, registered a 0.13% BAC, which is more than one and a half times the legal limit.What to Take Away: First-time DUI for client, age 54.
 Arrested as he left wine-tasting at a Murrieta vineyard.
 0.13% BAC; resolved for a wet reckless (Vehicle Code § 23103 pursuant to § 23103.5).